-Ag Retail Connectivity Planning: The Ag Retail Council and other interested members have been following up on the successful "Quick Connect" sessions to explore other ways to encourage sessions for trading partners to meet and establish concrete plans for implementation.
+Ag Retail Connectivity Planning: Ag retail members in North America and other interested members have been following up on the successful "Quick Connect" sessions to explore other opportunities for trading partners to meet and establish concrete plans for implementation.
+They are encouraging implementation through promotion to the industry, including a video that features testimonials from multiple companies that have benefited from making digital connections.

-Automated Identification Data Capture for Products (AIDC): The AIDC Working Group's primary objective is to promote and enable automated identification capture for products throughout the input supply chain.
-The working group has documented processed, updated barcoding guidelines, and developed promotional material.
-The group has encouraged implementation of appropriate barcodes on product packaging and use of barcode scanners throughout the supply chain.
-Adoption to date has been slow, reportedly due to poor barcode support by manufacturers.
+Automated Identification Data Capture for Products (AIDC): AgGateway teams have done significant work to promote and enable automated identification capture for products throughout the input supply chain.
+This work has included updated barcoding guidelines, as well as promotional material to encourage adoption.
 Distributors and retailers have repeatedly asserted that they would invest in automated identification systems once standard barcodes are widely available on product packaging.
-The group is continuing its promotion efforts.